Josef Strauss: Music

-Josef Strauss wrote 283 opus numbers.
+Josef Strauss wrote 283 works with opus numbers.
 He wrote many waltzes, including: Sphären-Klänge (Music of the Spheres), Delirien (Deliriums), Transaktionen (Transactions), Mein Lebenslauf ist Lieb' und Lust (My Character is Love and Joy), and Dorfschwalben aus Österreich (Village Swallows from Austria), polkas, most famously the Pizzicato Polka with his brother Johann, quadrilles, and other dance music, and also some marches.
 The waltz The Mysterious Powers of Magnetism (Dynamiden) with the use of minor keys showed a quality that distinguished his waltzes from those of his more popular elder brother.
 The polka-mazurka shows influence by Strauss, where he wrote many examples like Die Emancipierte and Die Libelle.

 Death

-Josef Strauss was sickly most of his life.
+Josef Strauss was sick most of his later life.
 He was prone to fainting spells and intense headaches.
 During a tour in 1870, he fell unconscious from the conductor's podium in Warsaw while conducting his 'Musical Potpourri', striking his head.
 His wife brought him back home to Vienna, to the Hirschenhaus, where he died on 22 July of that year.
 A final diagnosis cited only decomposed blood.
 There were rumors that he had been beaten by drunken Russian soldiers after allegedly refusing to perform for them one night.
 A specific cause of death was not determined, since his widow forbade any autopsy.
 Originally buried in the St. Marx Cemetery, Strauss was later exhumed and reburied in the Vienna Central Cemetery, alongside his mother Anna.

-Works of Josef Strauss
+Works

 The works of Josef Strauss include: